 It's important to work with your doctor to gain the best control over your seizures.

 Ask your doctor if it is safe for you to drive or do other high risk activities like operating heavy machinery.
-Most people will be able to return to driving after being seizure-free for 6 months.
+Depending on the type of epilepsy they have, most people will be able to return to driving after being seizure-free for 6 months.